bnavac/kubestellar/README.md

 We ❤️ our contributors!
 If you're interested in helping us out, please head over to our [Contributing](https://docs.kubestellar.io/stable/Contribution%20guidelines/CONTRIBUTING/) guide and be sure to look at `main` or the release of interest to you.

 This community has a [Code of Conduct](./CODE_OF_CONDUCT.md).
 Please make sure to follow it.

+## Our Roadmap
+Have a look at what we are working on next, see our [Roadmap](docs/content/direct/roadmap.md)

 ## Getting in touch